markus-wa/cq/README.md

 ## Rationale

-While there are a few similar tools out there, such as jq, jet and babashka, these all have one or more reasons making them less suitable for command-line data processing.
+While there are a few similar tools out there, such as jq, jet and babashka, these all have one or more reasons making them less suitable for certain command-line data processing tasks.

 cq aims to: